First Among Equals (novel): Political career

+Personal life

+Due to his decision to pursue a political career as a member of the Labour Party, Fraser had something of a friendly rivalry with his father, the chairman of the local Conservative party.
+Despite their political differences, Fraser's father helped to support him, mentioning that he voted for his own son at each election and even appointing a non-entity candidate for the Conservatives to help his son's re-election prospects when he first contested his seat for the SDP (although this may also have been to prevent the election of Boyle, an ardent Communist).

+Fraser and his wife, Louise, had a fraught time starting a family.
+After a miscarriage and the death of a girl hours after being born, the Frasers managed to bear a son, Robert Bruce Fraser, although medical complications from the earlier two pregnancies made having more children inadvisable.
+However, at age five, Robert was killed in a traffic incident after chasing after a stray football, leading to his parents entering a state of mourning and his mother to enter a catatonic state.
+Wishing to have another child, the Frasers adopt Clariss.

 Charles Gurney Seymour

 The Honourable Charles Gurney Seymour is the second son of the Earl of Bridgwater.
 When the novel was first published in the United States, the character's name was altered to "Charles Gurney Hampton".
 As he is the younger of twins (by a mere nine minutes), he does not inherit his father's peerage, shares in a merchant bank, a castle in Scotland or the 20,000-acre (80 km2) family estate.
 Missing out on such opulence, wealth and power to his harmless brother Rupert whom he despises (a feeling which his brother does not appear to share) leaves him bitter.

 Education

 Charles went to Eton College.
 After leaving school he progressed to Christ Church at the University of Oxford to read history.
 One night he heard a speech given by then-Prime Minister Sir Winston Churchill.
 He was so inspired by the speech that he decided to do everything he could to become Prime Minister.